Gac Fruit: A New Superfood

 What Is Gac Fruit?

 Once a staple in Vietnam, gac fruit is now making its mark in places like Australia and California, where farming has expanded to meet growing demand.
-About the size of a small melon, this gac fruit grows on vines and goes by several names, including baby jackfruit, spiny bitter gourd, and cochinchin gourd.
+Gac fruit grows on vines and goes by several names, including baby jackfruit, spiny bitter gourd, and cochinchin gourd.

 What Is A Superfood?

 You’ve probably heard the term “superfood” used often, but what does it mean?
 Surprisingly, there’s no official definition.
-Generally, superfoods are known for providing an impressive health boost—offering health benefits beyond most foods.
+Generally, superfoods are known for providing an impressive health boost—offering benefits beyond those of most foods.

 Superfoods are celebrated for being nutrient powerhouses.
 They often have high levels of vitamins, minerals, and beneficial nutrients such as fiber and omega-3 fatty acids.
 Their regular consumption also typically correlates with a decreased risk of chronic diseases such as cancer, diabetes, and heart disease.